-The staff and local populations are both valued as 'High' sensitivity receptors.
-Based on the assessment of impacts (identified above) and embedded management measures employed at the Site it is considered that the Site has had a 'negligible (adverse)' direct or indirect impact on health and safety.
+These staff and local populations are both valued with a 'High' sensitivity receptors.
+Based on the assessment of impacts (identified above) and embedded management measures employed at the Site, it is considered that the Proposed Development will have a 'negligible (adverse)' direct or indirect impact on health and safety.